My name is Dana – like Scully – and I have survived 100 days of a nightmare clown president.

 It’s still hard to talk about That Thing that happened last November – though a lot of people seem really eager to butt in with their self-assured, self-righteous opinions on why Clinton lost.
 Not me.
 In part because I was there.
 I mean there.
 In the Javits Center, under that glass ceiling, and by the way, damn you, New York Comic Con, because unless the real Scully carries me infant-style, wrapped securely in a Wonder Woman blankie, through the entire thing, there’s not a chance in hell I’m ever going back in that building.

 Also, she won, so shut up.

 But I digress – the point is, and the reason this installment is coming from a personal place, this has been a rough 100 days, and no formula or agenda can keep everyone afloat.
 And personally, there have been a lot of days when staying afloat at all seemed like an impossible task.
 This project, which began several years ago but is inextricably linked to what’s happened in the past few months, has been one of the things that keeps my head above water.
 There is no question in my mind (nor in any rational mind) that sexism played an ugly and unprecedented role in this election, and that, more to the point, television played a role in shaping and condoning the attitudes that gave rise to such ugliness.
 Because there is no middle ground, here – either the images being broadcast are changing attitudes for the better or they’re not.
 Not making this worse is not enough, and the absence of negative imagery is not an acceptable status quo.

-And so when I need that push, I turn to this project and this quest to change the way women are viewed, and I think about all the times Hillary Clinton was called “nasty” or “cold” or “a bitch” and I think, yeah, fuck that.
+And so when I need that push, I turn to this project and this quest to change the way women are viewed, and I think about all the times Hillary Clinton was called “nasty” or “cold” or “a bitch” and I think, yeah, screw that.
 I’m not letting that go.
 And I thank all of you who have been a part of it, who have read or retweeted or considered or conversed.

 I’ll keep resisting.
 I hope you do, too.